aws-greengrass/aws-greengrass-lite/spec/components/teshttpserverd.md

 - [teshttpserverd-param-port-1] The port argument configures the port for which the server will run on.
 If not provided will default to port `8090`.

+#### Error Handling

+- [tesd-cli-error-1] `Invalid port provided`
+  - The port provided was not valid, make sure the port is in the valid range of `1024–49151`.
+- [tesd-cli-error-3]
+  `Unable to start the TES HTTP Server daemon on configured port`
+  - The TES HTTP Server daemon was unable to start on provided port.
+Make sure the `teshttpserverd` daemon is configured properly with a port that is not in use.

 ## Environment Variables